aarifhsn/NextHire/README.md

-# JobPortal - Modern Job Portal Application
+# NextHire - Modern Job Portal Application

 ## Description

-JobPortal is a modern, full-stack job portal web application built with React.
+NextHire is a modern, full-stack job portal web application built with React.
 It enables job seekers to browse and apply for jobs, manage their applications, and maintain professional profiles, while employers can post jobs and manage applications efficiently.
 The platform focuses on clean UX, real-time feedback, and scalable frontend architecture.

 ---